axyoung/axyoung.github.io/Coursework.md

 I took Computer Architecture in Fall 2021.
 In this course I learned about the design philosphies of involved in computer architectures involving processors, memory, I/O and more.
 I also learned about how pipelining and memory organization works.

+## Advanced Web Development
+I took Advanced Web Development in Winter 2022.
+In this course I learned about modern web development concepts and techniques.
+This included using tools like react app and nextjs for constructing user interfaces and for server-side processing.
+Throughout this course I worked through multiple projects where I developed simple web applications.

+## Mobile Development
+I took Mobile Development in Winter 2022.
+In this course I was introduced to techniques and concepts related to developing mobile applications.
+Thoguhtout this course I worked on multiple projects through Android Studios where I developed simple mobile applications.

 ## Capstone Project